marvinroger/vertigo-stack/README.md

 ### Dependencies

-Every single command of this stack must be runned throught NPM.
-This allows to avoid the need to install package globally.
+Every single command of this stack must be runned through NPM.
+This allows to avoid the need to install packages globally.
-Node and NPM are required, then `npm install`.
+Assuming Node and NPM are installed, a simple `npm install` and you are ready to go.

 ### Configuration

 #### Wercker *(optional)*

-In order to use the CI, Wercker needs to be configured with the repository containing this stack.
+In order to use the CI, the repository must be handled by Wercker by enabling it on the Dashboard.

 ##### Wercker deployment

-In order for Wercker to deploy, a deploy target must be added with the `WERCKER_PRIVATE_KEY` environment variable containing the private key that will connect to the server on which deploy.
-The deploy might optionaly be triggered automatically on master build success.
+In order for Wercker to deploy, a deploy target must be added with the `WERCKER_PRIVATE_KEY` environment variable containing the private key that will connect to the server on which to deploy.
+The deploy might optionally be triggered automatically on master build success.

 ### Usage

 * `npm start` to start the app in development mode
 * `npm test` to test the app
-* `npm run dev` to start CoffeeScript/Stylus watching
+* `npm run dev` to start CoffeeScript/Stylus watching with BrowserSync (assuming the app is `npm start`ed)
 * `npm run build` to build the app